phoenixhaleofficial/phoenixhaleofficial.github.io/README.md

 This repository contains the source code for the personal website of Phoenix Mark Hale, founder, keyboardist, rhythm guitarist, and lead vocalist of the Alternative Rock band Monochrome Resonance.

-## License

-**IMPORTANT: Please read the license before using any part of this repository.**

-This project is licensed under the GNU Affero General Public License (AGPLv3).
-See the [LICENSE](LICENSE) file for the full license text.

 ## Contents

 - Personal information about Phoenix Mark Hale